 In the meantime, the client will be protected from unwanted contacts by law enforcement, the government, or, if necessary, the press.
 The attorney will take responsibility for deciding what contacts will be permitted, and under what terms and conditions, always with the client’s best interests in mind.
 If formal charges are filed, the attorney can make arrangements for bail, ensure that the client’s arrest and booking take place outside the glare of the media, and enter a waiver of formal arraignment, the court hearing at which the charges are announced and a “not-guilty” plea is entered.
 This means the client will not be required to take time off from work or other commitments to appear before the judge for a hearing that is usually handled in five minutes or less.

 Retaining a knowledgeable attorney experienced in this area is vital to being prepared for such a life-altering event.
 Even if charges are not handed down, the time spent under investigation, worrying over the possibility of an indictment, can be too heavy a burden to bear.
-Working with a skilled attorney can help in constructing a successful defense, while alleviating too heavy an emotional burden to bear.
+Working with a skilled attorney can help in constructing a successful defense, while alleviating that emotional burden.
 The government has skilled people in its corner; shouldn’t you?

 If you or someone you love may be under investigation by state or Federal authorities, please contact our office today at 877.547.9407, or at Tony@TonyMossLaw.com.